espernguyen97/Python-Fandango-Movie-Ratings-Analysis/README.md

 Determine if Fandango's ratings in 2015 had a bias towards rating movies better to sell more tickets based off the 538 article and the data

-3. What tasks ar given?
+3. What tasks are given?

 Through the data given, I'm looking for: